JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 When I found NixOS it was like a lightbulb went off.
 Now I can feel free to change my config as I please, not be scared if I break something, and be able to reproduce my system if I need to reinstall or got a new machine.

+This post will be going over the "vibe" of using NixOS, I will explain how I set up my NixOS config and explain things in broad strokes as I go.
+I will link out to other posts/code to go into greater detail.
+I may get some things wrong as I explain so if you catch something please comment!

+My hope is for people who don't know NixOS this will get you to give it a try.
+If you are using NixOS but feel lost, give you a path forward for feeling more comfortable using it.

 ## What is NixOS